 I first became addicted to cacao granola from my lovely Insta friend Jenn Schuetz from The Rogue Baker.
 She has a recipe on her blog for a nut-free cacao granola which is also grain free.
 I used to make this quite often.
 Life has gotten busy and with so many other demands, granola fell off my radar for a while.

 Granola comes in a variety of combinations.
 There are many wonderful granola recipes out on the web.

 The beauty of making your own granola is that you can control taste, flavor combinations, sugar and ingredients.

 Being a mom of children with food allergies, store bought granola is not an option for us.
 Many store bought varieties use nuts and cross contamination is a concern.
 Plus with so many added sweeteners, it has become more of a dessert than a healthy snack or breakfast option.

 I’ve also found that when nuts are missing in granola, you lose a crunch factor.
 So I wanted to incorporate the feeling of a toasty, nutty flavor but something that was safe for all of us to enjoy.
 Enter Sarah Britton from the much loved blog My New Roots.
 She has a chunky chocolate buckwheat granola recipe which people adore.
-The original recipe includes hazelnuts so I added pumpkin and sunflower seeds instead.
+The original recipe includes hazelnuts so I added pumpkin seeds instead.
 I’ve never tried buckwheat groats but my kids love buckwheat flour so I was very excited to experiment.
 They were the perfect addition because they added the nutty, crunch factor that I had been missing.
-It makes a nice substitute for nuts.

 Cocoa Buckwheat Granola